 Summer is a great time to roast hot dogs over a fire or heat a quick meal with the old camp stove.
 But when you are out snowshoeing, you are burning a lot of valuable calories.
 These calories are the fuel you need to keep warm and keep going throughout those cold days.

-It’s comforting to return to camp and have a warm hearty meal, like lasagna and French bread or a big hearty steak with baked potatoes and all the trimmings.
+It’s comforting to return to camp and have a hearty meal, like lasagna and French bread or a big hearty steak with baked potatoes and all the trimmings.
 But cooking in the wilderness is challenging without the right camp kitchen tools.

 We have combed through the latest and greatest camp kitchen gear to provide six recommendations for how you can up your cooking this season.
-So, from French press coffee to a warm cast iron skillet apple pie, get ready to dine in style this winter camping season and impress your fellow campers with an amazing meal.
+So, from French press coffee to a warm cast iron skillet apple pie, get ready to dine in style this camping season and impress your fellow campers with an amazing meal.

 Some of the links in this article may contain affiliate links.
 When you purchase using these links, part of the proceeds go to Snowshoe Mag.
 Additionally, as an Amazon Associate, we earn from qualifying purchases.
 Please see our disclosure for more details.